-My Q is a clever section that is also the main home page after the spring 2017 software update.
+My Q is a clever section that is also the main home page.
 It pulls in shows you didn't get a chance to finish watching, the latest episode of your favourite series, as well as other recommendations.

 Sport can now be viewed via live matches or by digging down into your favourite sport and searching what's available that way.
 Ultra HD broadcasts can also be started or recorded from there.